 - We then advised the client to register for VAT – so that they could reclaim VAT on their costs – without having to increase the price for the sale of donated goods.

 - These resulted in additional income and costs savings which meant the amount that could be donated as gift aid to the parent charity increased.

-Case Studies Client 3 Arts Charity
+Charity Audit Case Study: 3 Arts Charity